How Do You Create A Complex Sentence

 Relative Pronouns: Adding Detail and Depth

 Another method for creating dependent clauses is through the use of relative pronouns.
-These pronouns connect the dependent clause to a noun or pronoun in the independent clause, providing additional information about that noun or pronoun.
+Still, these pronouns connect the dependent clause to a noun or pronoun in the independent clause, providing additional information about that noun or pronoun.
 Relative pronouns act as both the subject or object within the dependent clause and the link to the independent clause.

 Common relative pronouns include: